kaushiksridhar17/ticket-resale/README.md

 ## Accounts

-There is one admin, who puts on events, approves what sellers submit and works the door.
+There is one admin.
 Everybody else is a member holding two switches, buying and selling.
 The question is asked once, at sign-up, and either switch can be flipped later without making a second account.

 ![Creating an account](docs/images/register.png)